PicoRadia/FastDev/README.md

 <h2> A repo containing source code for all the projects in my portfolio http://fastdev.org</h2>

-Language : Python.
+Language : Python and javaScript/jQuery.

-Libraries : Mainly Scrapy for scraping and Selenium for web automation .
+Libraries : For Python Mainly Scrapy for scraping and Selenium for web automation .

 Categories :